 How To Boost Your Energy Throughout The Day

-I’ve been slacking on sleep lately, despite my goal to turn off electronics by 8:30pm (eek).
+Lately I’ve been slacking on sleep, despite my goal to turn off electronics by 8:30pm (eek).
 When work gets busy, I find myself having less time to work on my blog during the day, and therefore staying up later to work on it.
 And when I stay up late in front of a computer, you better believe that I have zero energy the next day.

 That’s why it’s important to know how to stay energized throughout the day.
 I know, I know – I should probably just focus on going to bed earlier instead of trying to find ways to make myself feel energetic, but sometimes it’s already too late and I need all the help I can get.